30-minute Greek Mac And Cheese

 Or just keep it super simple and serve it on its own!

-What you could do is prepare everything ahead.
+I don’t recommend it.
+The sauce is so light and simple that it’s easily soaked up by the pasta.
+What you could do is prepare each element ahead.
 So cook the pasta (drain and drizzle over a little oil to stop it sticking), wash and wilt the spinach, grate the cheese, and even whisk up the sauce in the blender.
 Then all you have to do is stir everything together, pour into a baking dish, sprinkle over the breadcrumbs, and bake!

-However… I do reheat leftovers in the microwave for myself.
-I enjoy it, but it’s much drier than when first baked.
-I sometimes reheat it for a few minutes in the microwave.
+Again, because the pasta can quickly soak up the sauce, this doesn’t really reheat very well.
+However… I do sometimes reheat the leftovers in the microwave for a few minutes.
 I add a drizzle of milk for added moisture, and cover with plastic wrap with a few holes in it to let some steam escape.
-Or see below!

 Don’t throw away the leftovers!
 Try these ideas:

-• If you don’t have an air fryer, follow this recipe for fried mac and cheese.
+If you don’t have a waffle maker, but you have an air fryer, try these delicious Air Fryer Macaroni and Cheese Balls.
+If you don’t have an air fryer, follow this recipe for fried mac and cheese.
 Just follow the recipe from step 6! (^ also delicious with marinara sauce)

 Got leftover spinach and feta?
 Try these 20-minute Greek ‘spanakopita’ quesadillas!